-When an event is fired at the state machine and the state machine has no transition defined for this event in the current state we can implement 2 behaviors: ignoring the event or raising an exception.
+When an event is fired at the state machine and the state machine has no transition defined for this event in the current state, we can implement 2 behaviours: ignoring the event or raising an exception.

 You can also ignore individual events on a state with the Stateless

 We have now defined everything we need for the state machine:

 - how to fire events at the state machine.

 The next step is to encapsulate everything in a single class so we don't leak the specifics of Stateless and the state machine to the rest of our code.
 For our example, I've created a class Rfq that you can find here.

 This is very much CQRS style: a view model can call the